Traveling with a baby? Check out these baby travel sleep tips to keep everyone’s sleep on track even when you’re not at home!

 If you’re traveling and staying within your time zone try to keep your baby on their same schedule.
 Naps may be tricky and short, but you can try and have your baby’s nap around the same time each day and keep your bedtime as close to normal as possible.

-Of course there will be times when you keep baby up a little later than normal or aren’t able to get them down for a nap at nap time, but try to stay consistent when you can.
+Of course there will be times when you keep baby up a little later than normal or aren’t able to get them down for a nap at nap time, but try to stay consistent with your baby’s sleep schedule when you can.

 If you are traveling to a different time zone, you can stay on your baby’s current schedule, or opt to get on the new time zone.
 Going west to east is typically easier.
 If your baby has a 7 pm bedtime, 10 pm will be bedtime on the East Coast.